Paul Brannigan: Career

 Brannigan began his film career as Robbie in the 2012 Ken Loach dark comedy film, The Angels' Share, which is set largely in Glasgow and the Scottish Highlands.
 He was nominated for a BAFTA Scotland award for Best Actor for this role.
 Brannigan was originally cast in a one-off appearance in the BBC Scotland soap opera River City, but in spring 2013 returned for a recurring role as Gareth O'Connor.
 He left the programme in September 2013.

 Brannigan had parts in the movies Under the Skin and Sunshine on Leith, and in 2014 appeared as Scotty in the fifth series of Irish crime drama Love/Hate and as Michael in the UK thriller Beyond.

 Personal life

-Brannigan lives with his fiancée, Sheree Coutts, and their son Leo.
+Brannigan has one son.
 His cousin Kevin Brannigan, who also grew up in Barrowfield, is a drag artist.

 Brannigan was arrested by officers from Police Scotland on New Year's Day 2020 following an assault on David Brannigan, thought to be Paul's brother.
 He appeared at Glasgow Sheriff Court where he was charged with assault to severe injury and permanent disfigurement.
 At court he made no plea and was released on bail pending a further hearing.